GrantsTracks2121/quartz-hugo/content/notes/Grant's Testing Captions Page.md

 ## And here's another landscape version:

 ![](notes/images/IMG_0768.jpeg#center)
-*This is a smaller picture - 800 px vs the 1500 I've been using.*
+*This is a smaller picture - 800 px vs the 1500 I've been using.* // 📸 Photo: Grant Wilson

 ### Yet another solution for centering image and caption together